Calvin, Don't Jump!

 Calvin, Don't Jump! started as the solo recording project of J. Kirk Pleasant, a musician with extensive connections to the Elephant 6 Collective.
 Before moving to Vancouver, British Columbia, Canada, he contributed to releases from bands like the Olivia Tremor Control, Black Swan Network, and Pipes You See, Pipes You Don't.
-His own albums have featured contributions from musicians like Scott Spillane (Neutral Milk Hotel, The Gerbils), Jeremy Barnes (Neutral Milk Hotel, A Hawk And A Hacksaw), John D'Azzo (The Gerbils), as well as Peter Erchick, Eric Harris, and John Fernandes (all of the Olivia Tremor Control).
+His own albums have featured contributions from musicians like Scott Spillane (Neutral Milk Hotel, the Gerbils), Jeremy Barnes (Neutral Milk Hotel, A Hawk and a Hacksaw), John D'Azzo (the Gerbils), as well as Peter Erchick, Eric Harris, and John Fernandes (all of the Olivia Tremor Control).

 Early in 2007, Pleasant announced that what had begun as a solo project would expand into a four-piece band, geared towards a poppier, more guitar driven sound.
 The band featured Pleasant (vocals and guitar), Nathan Matthews (bass), Lee-Ann Sheel (drums), and Shinobu Hata (keyboards).

-Calvin, Don't Jump! released two full-length albums, as well as four 7" singles, a cd-r of live recordings, and a cassette EP titled Notes From Undersound.
+Calvin, Don't Jump! released two full-length albums, as well as four 7-inch singles, a CDR of live recordings, and a cassette EP: Notes from Undersound.
 Pleasant's album Conscious of Conscience (2006) was his first true solo full-length album, drawing on assistance from no outside collaborators.

 The band performed three concerts in 2010 and 2011 but appears to have broken up after that; its last social media post was in 2015.